openstack/nova/api-guide/source/general_info.rst

 -  **Key Pair**

-   An ssh or x509 keypair that can be injected into a server.
+   An ssh or x509 keypair that can be injected into a server at it's boot time.
    This allows you to connect to your server once it has been created without having to use a password.
 If you don't specify a key pair, Nova will create a root password for you, and return it in plain text in the server create response.

 -  **Volume**